le717/PatchIt/Documentation/PiP Format V1.1.md

 PatchIt!
 PiP Format V1.1
 ========================

 **THIS DOCUMENT IS INCOMPLETE!
-The file format detailed in this file is not yet finalized, and is subject to change.**
+While the format detailed in this file is mostly finalized, all details have not yet been added.**

 General Information
 -------------------